 A native Korean, Dr. Ryu received an acceptance and embarked on her studies at the Purcell School and Junior Royal Academy of Music in London as a recipient of the U.K.’s Music and Dance Scheme scholarship at the age of 14.
 She went on to graduate from the Royal Academy of Music in London with a Bachelor of Music degree.
 As Dr. Ryu expanded her academic path to the United States, she completed her Master of Music program at Yale University and obtained an Artist Diploma degree at the Colburn School Conservatory of Music.
 In 2015, she successfully completed her Doctor of Musical Arts program at Northwestern University.
 Dr. Ryu has the distinction of enrolling in each graduate school and program on a full scholarship.
 Her professors and mentors include James Giles, Ory Shihor, Claude Frank, Pascal Nemirovski, and Christopher Elton.

 As an educator, Dr. Ryu has been an instructor at Yale University, the Colburn School of Performing Arts and Teaching Assistant at Northwestern University.
 She was actively involved with the Music in Schools Initiative program in New Haven, CT and Da Camera Society in Los Angeles, CA. She is an active member of the Music Teacher National Association (MTNA), California Association of Professional Music Teachers (CAPMT), the Music Teachers’ Association of California (MTAC), the College Music Society (CMS), and the American College of Musicians/National Guild of Piano Teachers.
 She currently serves as chair of CAPMT Concerto Competition South Regional as well as the MTAC Pleasant Valley-Ventura County Branch Bach Festival.
-Dr. Ryu is on faculty as Artist-in-Residence at Westmont College and Keyboard Program Coordinator at Westmont Academy for Young Artists in Santa Barbara, CA. She is also an adjunct professor at California Lutheran University in Thousand Oaks, CA, and Moorpark College, in Moorpark, CA.
+Dr. Ryu is on faculty as Artist-in-Residence at Westmont College and Keyboard Program Coordinator at Westmont Academy for Young Artists in Santa Barbara, CA. Most recently, she was also an adjunct professor at California Lutheran University in Thousand Oaks, CA, and Moorpark College, in Moorpark, CA.